Snarestone: Transport

 Snarestone is 2 mi from junction 11 of the M42 motorway and is less than 30 mi from the five surrounding cities of Birmingham, Leicester, Nottingham, Coventry, and Derby.

 Other nearby roads include the A444 that runs to Coventry and the B4116 Ashby Road to Atherstone.

 East Midlands Airport is situated 13 mi to the north and Birmingham Airport lies 23 mi to the south.

 There is also a bus from Measham to Fenny Drayton which runs through Snarestone and provides connections to Shackerstone, Atherstone and Twycross.
 The bus though is not frequent with only 6 services both ways each day except Sunday.

 There was also a railway station on the Ashby and Nuneaton Joint Railway but it was closed in 1931 and to freight in 1970.
 The nearest railway stations are Atherstone, Hinckley and Leicester.
 There is also a section of the former line still open from Shackerstone to Shenton via Market Bosworth known as the Battlefield Line.
 There was at one time interest expressed to reopen a new station at Snarestone on the Battlefield Line to serve Measham and the newly restored Ashby Canal.
 This has since been abandoned due to costs and the land being privately owned.
 Only the goods shed and station masters house remain as private residence.

 Ashby Canal

 Snarestone is linked via the Ashby Canal to the national network of canals.
-The canal crosses through the village and terminates in fields just to the north.
+The canal passes under the village in a tunnel and currently terminates at Snarestone wharf just to the north, pending further restoration of the canal to Measham and Moira.
 The 22 mi canal meanders through a gentle rural landscape and is free of locks.